Gush Etzion: History

-1943 Survey of Palestine map, shortly prior to the founding of Jewish settlements in the area.
-“Kefar Etsyon” is shown as abandoned (top left), referring to the 1935-37 failed settlement.
-No other Jewish settlements are shown in the area.
+1943 Survey of Palestine map, shortly before the founding of Jewish settlements in the area.
+"Kefar Etsyon" is shown as abandoned (top left), referring to the 1935-37 failed settlement.

-The four core original settlements of Gush Etzion were Kfar Etzion (founded in 1943), Massu'ot Yitzhak (1945), Ein Tzurim (1946) and Revadim (1947); the land area of all four were located within the village boundaries of Khirbet Beit Zakariyyah.
+The four core original communities of Gush Etzion were Kfar Etzion (founded in 1943), Massu'ot Yitzhak (1945), Ein Tzurim (1946) and Revadim (1947).
+The four Jewish communities were built on land acquired from 1920 to 1930.
+The land of all four communities had been on Jewish-owned property purchased decades earlier and located in the village boundaries of Khirbet Beit Zakariyyah.
 From November 29, 1947, Kfar Etzion was under siege and cut off from Jerusalem.
 On May 13, 1948, when the village surrendered, 127 Jewish inhabitants were massacred by local village irregulars, with the possible involvement of the Arab Legion.
-The other villages surrendered the next day.
-The inhabitants were taken prisoner and the homes were plundered and burned.
+The other villages surrendered the next day with the International Red Cross and British officials acting as mediators.
+The homes were plundered and burned; the 350 inhabitants were taken by Arab troops and kept for months in a Jordanian prisoner-of-war camp in Zarqa.
+In the aftermath of the destruction, a 700-year-old tree known as the "lone oak" that had been located among the four kibbutzes was one of the few items left standing.

 The establishment, defense and fall of Gush Etzion have been described as "one of the major episodes of the State of Israel-in-the-making", playing a significant role in Israeli collective memory.
 The motivation for resettling the region is not so much ideological, political or security-related as symbolic, linked in the Israeli psyche to the massive loss of life (1% of its total population) in the 1947–1949 Palestine war.